-Although a penal statute, the Wiretapping Act also recognises a private cause of action.
+Although a penal statute, the Wiretapping Act also recognizes a private cause of action.
 It provides that '[a]ny person whose wire, electronic or oral communication is intercepted, disclosed or used in violation of this chapter shall have a civil cause of action against any person who intercepts, discloses or uses or procures any other person to intercept, disclose or use, such communication; and shall be entitled to recover from any such person' (18 Pa.
 C.S. §5725(a)(1)).
 The U.S. Court of Appeals for the Third Circuit has adopted a four-part test to establish a prima facie claim under 18 Pa.
 C.S. §5725.
 The test is whether: '(1) Plaintiff engaged in [an oral] communication; (2) Plaintiff possessed an expectation that the communication would not be intercepted; (3) Plaintiff's his expectation was justifiable under the circumstances; and (4) Defendant attempted to, or successfully intercepted the communication, or encouraged another to do so48.'
-Importantly, only the sender of the communication has standing to sue – the intended recipient of the communication has no standing to asset a claim under the Wiretapping Act49.
+Importantly, only the sender of the communication has standing to sue – the intended recipient of the communication has no standing to assert a claim under the Wiretapping Act49.

-Criminal conviction under the Wiretapping Act is not a condition precedent to civil liability50.
+A criminal conviction under the Wiretapping Act is not a condition precedent to civil liability50.
 In Marks, the PA Supreme Court remarked that because 'the purpose of the damage provision [in the Wiretapping Act] is to encourage civil enforcement of the [the Wiretapping Act], all that is required to make the damage provision of the [the Wiretapping Act] operative is a determination by the [trial] court [...] that the [the Wiretapping Act] was violated51.'
-Consent is a defence to such a claim.
+Consent is a defense to such a claim.
 The Wiretapping Act is not violated where 'all parties to the communication have given prior consent to' interception of the communication (18 Pa.
 C.S. §5704(4)).
 If all parties to a communication have not consented to the interception, there is a violation of the Wiretapping Act52.
-Additional defences/exceptions to the Wiretapping Act are provided under 18 Pa.
+Additional defenses/exceptions to the Wiretapping Act are provided under 18 Pa.
 C.S. §5704.

 A successful claimant may recover (18 Pa.
 C.S. §5725(a)(2)):